stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - Created a logical device and the work queues we will need in subsequent chapters

 - Added supporting functionality for _two stage invocation_ and population of structure arrays.

+The API methods in this chapter are defined in the following JNA interfaces:
+- `VulkanLibraryPhysicalDevice`
+- `VulkanLibraryLogicalDevice`
+- `VulkanLibrarySurface`